 Direct conversation with employees

-When a manager initiates a conversation from a comment, it’s important to note that the employee who left the comment remains anonymous during the conversation.
+When a manager initiates a conversation from a comment, it’s important to note that the employee who left the comment remains confidential during the conversation.
 The employee will receive an email containing the comment, the manager’s response to the comment, as well as the manager’s name.
-The email to the employee emphasizes that the employee’s identity remains anonymous.
+The email to the employee emphasizes that the employee’s identity remains protected.

 To initiate a conversation, the manager will need to click on the conversation icon on the comment itself.
 The conversation sidebar will then appear, where the manager will have two options to click on: “Reply” and “Note”.
 The “Reply” option will send a reply to the employee who left the comment.